James Musa

-James Mzamo Musa (born 1 April 1992) is a New Zealand professional footballer who plays as a midfielder for USL Championship club Colorado Springs Switchbacks.
+James Mzamo Musa (born 1 April 1992) is a professional footballer who plays as a defender for USL Championship club Indy Eleven.
+Born in England, Musa represents New Zealand at the international level.

 Early life

-Born in Plymouth, England, of South African Xhosa, Zimbabwean shona and Afrikaner descent, Musa and his family moved to New Zealand in 1999.
+Born in Plymouth, England, of South African Xhosa, Zimbabwean Shona and Afrikaner descent, Musa and his family moved to New Zealand in 1999.
 Musa described New Zealand as "a good place to grow up", he still visits family in Zimbabwe.

 Club career

-Wellington Phoenix
+Wellington Phoenix (2010 – 2011)

 Scouted by the Phoenix as one of the club's mandatory Under-21 players, Musa, a schoolboy at Wanganui High School, signed a professional contract with the Wellington outfit in June 2010 prior to the start of the 2010-11 A-League season.

 Musa made his first team début on 27 November 2010 at home against Melbourne Victory, a game he started at left back in place of the suspended Ben Sigmund.
 It made him the 50th player to take the field for the Phoenix and also their 3rd youngest debutant behind Kosta Barbarouses and Marco Rojas.
 Following the 2010/11 A-League season, Musa was released from the Phoenix.